lakshya-07/Numerical-Methods/README.md

 ## Numerical Methods in C++ and Python
 This repository contains a collection of numerical methods implemented in both C++ and Python.
-It also contains some beginner level codes done in Fortran.
+It also contains some beginner level codes done in FORTRAN.
 These codes are part of the work I did during my graduation in physics, with a focus on numerical analysis.

 ### Contents